 The Measurement Standards Act 1992(external link) is administered by the Ministry of Business, Innovation and Employment.
 This Act requires the Minister of Research, Science and Innovation to provide uniform units of measurement of physical quantities for use throughout New Zealand.
-The method by which this is achieved is prescribed in the National Standards Regulations 1976(external link), which requires the Chief Metrologist of the Measurement Standards Laboratory, Callaghan Innovation, to be a "verifying authority" in respect of units of measurement.
+The method by which this is achieved is prescribed in the Measurement Standards Regulations 2019(external link), which requires the Chief Metrologist of the Measurement Standards Laboratory, Callaghan Innovation, to be a "verifying authority" in respect of units of measurement.
 The New Zealand base units of measurement are required to be of the same magnitude as the standard of measurement for the time being accepted by nations adhering to the Metre Convention.
 A schedule of units is given in the Regulations.

 Weights and Measures

 The Weights and Measures Act 1987(external link), including the various amendments to it, is administered by the Ministry of Business, Innovation and Employment.
 The Act is confined to measurements for "use for trade".
 Legal measurement traceability is required to be to those standards maintained pursuant to the Measurement Standards Act 1992, or to those maintained by an "approved overseas country".
 The Minister of Research, Science and Innovation may declare by notice in the Gazette any country to be an approved country, where the Minister is satisfied that the national standards of that country are of sufficient accuracy.

 The Weights and Measures Act contains provisions for the appointment of "Accredited Persons" for the purposes of "(a) Stamping with a mark of verification any weight, measure, or weighing or measuring instrument; and (b) Issuing certificates of accuracy in respect of any weight, measure or weighing or measuring instrument".